Send a Handwriting Sample for Guided Review

 What kind of sample should I send?

-A clear recent handwriting sample that shows the learner’s natural writing style.
+A clear recent handwriting sample that shows the learner’s natural writing style is best for the handwriting clarity check.

 How much writing is enough?